A Confidential Computing Transparency Framework for a Comprehensive Trust Chain: Defining transparency

 \subsection{Scope of transparency}

-When discussing transparency in Confidential Computing, it is crucial to extend our perspective beyond the TEE.
+Transparency in Confidential Computing must extend beyond the TEE.
 Communication channels with a TEE, where users load private data and code, must be secured, for example, by using a cryptographic protocol.
-Similarly, when multiple TEEs, such as those on a CPU and a GPU, collaborate to process sensitive data, the communication between them must also be secure.
+Similarly, when multiple TEEs (e.g. those on a CPU and a GPU) collaborate, the communication between them must also be secure.
 Therefore, we consider the entire end-to-end Confidential Computing systems rather than focusing only on TEEs.

-In an end-to-end Confidential Computing system, we classify the components that could jeopardise the confidentiality or integrity of user data if they are compromised or malicious as \textit{sensitive components}.
+In an end-to-end Confidential Computing system, we classify components that could jeopardise the confidentiality or integrity of user data if compromised as \textit{sensitive components}.
 These include the TEE TCB for security and integrity (e.g. the components that process plaintext user data, generate or store keys), as well as endpoints and protocols used in TEE-to-user or TEE-to-TEE communication.
-While transparency should ideally apply to all sensitive components, not all benefit equally.
-We identify three prerequisites for benefiting from transparency in this specific context:
+While transparency should ideally extend to all sensitive components, its benefits depend on three key prerequisites: